AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: AgenticSCR: an Autonomous Agentic Secure Code Reviewer

 \subsection{Chain of Subagents and its Policy and Goals ($\mathcal{A},\Pi, \mathcal{G}$)}

-AgenticSCR is structured as a sequential composition of specialized subagents, where each responsible for a distinct role.
-AgenticSCR adopts a detector--validator design pattern (i.e., detector subagent ($a_d$) and validator subagent ($a_v$)).
-The \emph{detector subagent} is responsible for identifying potentially immature vulnerabilities, while the \emph{validator subagent} assesses whether the detected patterns constitute well-defined security weaknesses.
-The coordination and decision policy ($\Pi$) of AgenticSCR is orchestrated through an explicit instruction---``\texttt{/agents Use the detector-subagent to find security issues, then use the validator-subagent to validate the code review comments}''---which enforces a structured and disciplined security analysis process.
-This decomposition enables AgenticSCR to manage the inherent complexity of secure code review, which requires both syntactic pattern recognition and semantic validation.
+AgenticSCR is structured as a sequential composition of specialized subagents, each responsible for a distinct role.
+This is motivated by the complementary nature of detection and validation: conflating both objectives within a single agent risks optimizing for pattern recognition at the expense of precision.
+It adopts a detector--validator design pattern, consisting of a detector subagent ($a_d$) and a validator subagent ($a_v$).
+The \emph{detector} identifies potentially immature vulnerabilities, while the \emph{validator} assesses whether these findings constitute well-defined security issues.
+The coordination policy ($\Pi$) is defined through an explicit instruction---``\texttt{Use the `detector-subagent` to find security issues, then use the `validator-subagent` to validate the code review comments}''---which enforces a structured workflow.
+This enables AgenticSCR to manage the complexity of secure code review, requiring both syntactic pattern recognition and semantic validation.